FrogOfJuly/js-a-la-Carte/Readme.md

-# Modular take on Javascript encoding in Rocq
+# Modular take on Javascript formalization in Rocq

 Inspiration is taken from [here](https://github.com/uds-psl/coq-a-la-carte-cpp20/tree/master).